People who cannot meet their protein needs through diet alone can take protein powder to help build muscle, boost strength, and lose weight.

 Lean muscle retention

-The study discovered that supplementing a high protein diet increased muscle mass and strength during prolonged resistance training.
 Additionally, protein supplementation resulted in a decrease in fat mass and an increase in lean body mass.

 Health Benefits Of Protein Supplements

-Also, whey protein has a high concentration of Cysteine, which assists the body's natural production of Glutathione, an important antioxidant in humans, to reduce oxidative stress [12] [13].
+Also, whey protein has a high concentration of cysteine, which assists the body's natural production of glutathione, an important antioxidant in humans, to reduce oxidative stress [9].

 Are There Risks To Consider When Using A Protein Powder?